AhmedMYassin/Advanced_Lane_Finding/Writeup.md

 ### Pipeline

-#### 1. Provide an example of a distortion-corrected image.
+#### 1. Undistortion

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+Here I used the calibration parameters to undistort one of the test images:

 ![alt text][image2]

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+#### 2. Color Space and Gradient

+I strated with visualizing the effect of different color spaces to decide which one to select or use combination.
+R in RGB and S & L in HSL were the best so I decided to use combination of them.

+![alt text][image7]

+Then I checked the gradient effect to decide which one gradient direction should I select.
+The gradient in x-direction was the best but it wasn't as good as any of the results of color space tests.

+![alt text][image8]

+Finally, I decided to use combination of R, S, L to create a thresholded binary image in `Detect_lane_lines()`.
+You can here check the original image and the resulted binary image

 ![alt text][image3]